The Whipping Cult

 Fred.jpg

-In 1952, it seems The Whipping Cult’s doctrine expanded and all of the sudden the devil was fucking everywhere!
-Satan showed up in furniture, clothing and a host of other objects that aren’t people (where he traditionally appears when he’s on earth) and you know how much The Whipping Cult loved to beat on the bedeviled.
+In 1952, it seems The Whipping Cult’s doctrine expanded and all of the sudden the devil was fucking everywhere.
+Satan showed up in furniture, clothing, and a host of other objects that aren’t people, and you know how horny The Whipping Cult was for beating the bedeviled.
+Something was bound to go off the rails.

-Unsurprisingly, this resulted in a few activities the cult members thought were no big deal but were in fact prohibited by the state of Minnesota.
+This beating of objects resulted in a few activities cult members thought were protected by the Law of God but were in fact prohibited by the state of Minnesota.
 For example, Mrs. Christensen ran afoul of the law after setting her father-in-law’s belongings on fire because they were “spiritually unclean.”
-That was worth 30 days in Ramsey County.
+It got out of control and was worth 30 days in Ramsey County jail.

 You might be thinking, “No, not Alice Christensen!
 She rejoined The Whipping Cult after they drove her to the edge of suicide?”
-We’re glad you’re paying attention, really, but in 1952 Alice was still in the nut house.
-This was new member Pearl Christensen, who had married Alice’s ex-husband.
-He really should’ve been working on that one huge character flaw of his before getting in another relationship, but who am I to say that?.
+Glad you’re paying attention, really, but in 1952 Alice was still wearing a straight jacket and eating quaaludes.
+Enter Pearl Christensen, who had married Alice’s ex-husband.

 Police were called to the scene of what appeared to be a terrible car accident near an embankment in the St. Paul suburb of Inver Grove Heights.
 A car had driven off the road, flown an astonishing 50 feet through the air, and then crash landed into the Mississippi River.

 When first responders got to the submerged vehicle, they didn’t find any survivors.
 But that’s because they didn’t find anybody.
-Whoever had crashed the car had escaped the vehicle.
-Good news, right?
-Sure.
-But where was the survivor?
-Shouldn’t they have been near the vehicle, maybe on the riverbank?
-This person must have been injured.
-They couldn’t have just walked back to the cities, that would be fucking crazy.
-After an accident like that?
+Whoever had crashed the car had escaped then abandoned the vehicle.
+Good samaritans walked the riverbanks looking for an injured person.

-The day of the accident Fred Bauer, the guy who whipped murderer Curtis as an in-house punishment for reducing the cult by two members, had gone for a walk in Minneapolis.
+The day of the accident Fred Bauer, the guy who whipped Curtis Lennander as punishment for two murders, had gone for a walk in Minneapolis.
 Bauer lived in a nice house in Loring Park, which is on the southern edge of downtown.
-He walked a few miles east to the Seward neighborhood to pay a visit to cult member Luther Halverson (who, to recap, was Esther’s husband, the deceased Anna Halvorson’s son and Marie Doyle’s brother.)
+He walked a few miles east to the Seward neighborhood to pay a visit to cult member Luther Halverson (who, for completists, was Esther’s husband, the deceased Anna Halvorson’s son and Marie Doyle’s brother.)

-That’s when Fred Bauer went for a drive.
-There are all kinds of unknowns here.
-Did Fred plan on driving into the Mississippi that day?
-Did he pick out the spot ahead of time or was it an accident of passion in the moment?
-How did he survive the accident?
-Was he wearing a seatbelt even?
+Fred Bauer went for a drive.
+That is known.
+Did Fred plan on driving into the Mississippi when he borrowed the car?
+Did he pick out the spot ahead of time or was it an accident of passion?
+How did he survive?
+Did they have seatbelts even?
 It was 1952!
-50 feet!

-What we do know is that it didn’t take the cops long to figure out what had actually happened.
-They ran the plates, saw Halverson’s name, and knew exactly who he was and the kind of people he went to church with.
-When the police showed up at his doorstep Luther said that he’d loaned it Bauer for some errands and hadn’t seen it since.
+There were mysteries, but it didn’t take the cops long to figure out what had happened.
+They manually ran the plates, saw Halverson’s name, and knew exactly who he was and what kind of people he worshipped with.
+When the police showed up at his doorstep Luther said that he knew nothing of an accident, and said he’d loaned the car to Bauer for some errands.
+The cops are generally serious people, and they would find Fred.

-When the cops found Bauer (soaking wet?) back in his Loring Park home, Fred had an explanation that should be surprising to people, but you get the drill: he was doing his buddy a favor and cleansing the car of “evil spirits” for him.
-As Fred told it, these “evil spirits” were causing Luther to “forsake his family obligations.”
-It was a few months after this that Luther and Esther again lost custody of their children, after beating the shit out of each other and admitting to hitting the kids too.
+When the cops found busted up Bauer in his Loring Park home, Fred had an explanation that should be surprising to people, but you get the drill: he said he was doing his buddy a favor and cleansing the car of “evil spirits” for him because Halverson was too timid to do it himself.
+As Fred told it, the evil spirits were causing Luther to “forsake his family obligations.”

-Since Luther refused press charges, they couldn’t pin any crime on Fred.
-Afterall, driving 50 feet off a riverbank isn’t something the state had ever imposed a statute against.
-It’s just one of those things no one ever does on purpose.
+Luther refused to allow the police to press charges, so they couldn’t pin any real crime on Fred.
+Driving a borrowed car 50 feet off a riverbank isn’t something the state had ever imposed a statute against.

 facequiz.png